 Kennel Duty Rotation

 All students are required to participate in the daily care and cleaning of animals housed by the program.
-Kennel duty is performed on a rotational basis, five days a week and a couple of shifts per weekend.
+Kennel duty is performed on a rotational basis, five days a week and one full weekend shift.
 Kennel duty is generally performed between 6 - 8 a.m. and 4 - 6 p.m.